 With the word Option Selling, it seems as if the only thing you need to do is to sell the option rather than buy it.

 But, in reality, it’s not this simple.
 And the reason is the risk factor involved in selling an option.
-This risk is reduced by using an appropriate trading strategy for options selling.

 Popular and effective trading strategies for Option Selling